Mediv001/code-buster/README.md

-# code-buster
+# code-busters
+Code Busters interview.
 Will be removed after some days